 No hiking or climbing site should be without a listing of the Ten Essentials...
 I present my listing below.
 It is directly based upon the version listed by the Washington Trails Association (WTA, found at www.wta.org).

-The Ten+ Essentials: an annotated version by Bruce Johnson:
+The Ten+ Essentials: an expanded version by Bruce Johnson:

 --Before beginning, here is an important warning for the Smartphone generation.
 It's something that our mountain rescue groups have been alarmed about for years--- do not count on your cell phone to get you out of trouble!
 Cell reception in remote areas is notoriously poor, the batteries die, especially in winter weather, the phones are sensitive to water damage, and to shock damage-- as when you fall into an icy river, or off a cliff and then lay there needing a rescue.
 If you want something more useful, buy a device that uses satellite location and is purpose-built, such as a SPOT unit.

-A second note: "ten" essentials is only a minimum; eg. for winter travel in snow country, and for major mountain climbs summer or winter, there are additional "Essentials," a fact that is important to note here at the outset.
+A second note: "ten" essentials is only a minimum; eg. for winter travel in snow country, travel in bear country, and for major mountain climbs summer or winter, there are additional "Essentials," a fact that is important to note here at the outset.

 1. Map - Always carry a detailed map of the area that you are hiking in.